Shopify Plus Partner Klaviyo Master Platinum Partner Full-Service eCommerce Agency

 Trigger – Visitor places his first order

-System action – Update First Purchase Date attribute with the date of today (you can use this attribute to the send offers every 12 months to celebrate his first order on your site).
+System action – Update the First Purchase Date attribute with the date of today (you can use this attribute to send offers every 12 months to celebrate his first order on your site).
+Understanding these technical nuances is vital for scaling; to learn more, examine these 3 advanced Klaviyo automations that turn one-time buyers into brand advocates.

 Wait 1-2 weeks

-Action – Send email to ask for product reviews
+Action – Send an email to ask for product reviews

 Wait 1-2 weeks